Finances

 • If you would like (or need) to work more than just part-time, we recommend getting in touch with academic advisory services to find out how this might affect your studies.

 • In general, combining part-time work and your studies gets easier the further along you are in your program.
 Schedules are often fairly tight in the beginning.
+You can find several job offers on the Career Services website:

-Where can I apply for a grant?
+Can I apply for a grant?

 • In principle, your parents are required to help fund your studies (Bachelor’s and Master’s).
 If neither your parents nor you are able to do so, you can apply for a grant in your parents’s canton of residence.
 For more information, visit the websites of the relevant cantonal offices.